Policy on Overtime Parking Enforcement

 Parking Meter Zones Explained

-As noted above, beginning December 12th, 2016, the City will be changing its overtime policy in locations where the pay by phone system will be in place, such that the “parking meter zones” will be enlarged to include multiple parking meters, in keeping with the definition stated in the Regulations.
+As noted above, effective December 12th, 2016, the City changed its overtime policy in locations where the Pay by Phone program is in place, such that the “parking meter zones” will be enlarged to include multiple parking meters, in keeping with the definition stated in the Regulations.
 Within any given parking meter zone, it will be illegal to park for more than the defined time limit, even if a car is moved between different parking meters within that zone.
 If a car is moved from one zone to another, then the time limit will be reset and the new time limit within the new zone will apply.
-Within each zone all parking meters will be in operation during the same hours and for the same maximum duration/time limit and these time restrictions will be the same regardless of whether meter payment is made directly at the meter or via the pay-by-phone system.
+Within each zone all parking meters will be in operation during the same hours and for the same maximum duration/time limit and these time restrictions will be the same regardless of whether meter payment is made directly at the meter or via the Pay by Phone program.